lucyyu24/lucyyu24.github.io/_posts/2022-11-11-spiritual-obesity.markdown

 meta: life
 ---

+> A word of caution: this post could come across as judgmental towards obesity --- know that it's not my intent.

 I'm at a multi-day party this weekend and instead of declaring bankruptcy on my daily writing challenge I’m leaning into it.

 And it's not because I really want to commit for the sake of committing --- but rather, I feel that there’s a lot of value in being with myself and integrating my experiences.